sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## What is the range of IP addresses configured for PODs on this cluster?

 The network is configured with weave.
-Check the weave pods logs using the command kubectl logs <weave-pod-name> weave -n kube-system and look for ipalloc-range.
+Check the weave pods logs using the command
+-  kubectl logs <weave-pod-name> weave -n kube-system and look for ipalloc-range.
+-  k logs -n kube-system weave-net-lfq2s | ipalloc-range

+## What is the IP Range configured for the services within the cluster?
+cat /etc/kubernetes/manifests/kube-apiserver.yaml   | grep cluster-ip-range

+## What type of proxy is the kube-proxy configured to use?

+Check the logs of the kube-proxy pods.
+Run the command: kubectl logs <kube-proxy-pod-name> -n kube-system

+k logs kube-proxy-ltbmp  -n kube-system | grep kube-proxy

+## General commands

+kubectl get all --all-namespaces

 ```